SPANAKOPITA

 - Whisk together the eggs, sour cream and chives.
 Season with salt and pepper.

-- Arrange half of the potatoes in a single layer over the base of the lined pan.
+- Arrange half of the potatoes in a single layer over the base of the lined dish.
 Top with half of the onion and half of the brie slices.
 Repeat layering of potatoes, onion and brie.
 Pour the egg mixture over the potatoes.

 - Slice into squares and arrange on a serving dish.

-Preparation and cooking time: 1 hour 15 minutes
+Preparation + cooking: 1 hour 15 minutes

 Serves 6